 Piedmont is often referred to as ‘Tuscany without the tourists’.
 Piedmont’s undulating hills striped with vineyards bear more than a passing resemblance to its famous southern counterpart.
 Allow yourself to become enthralled by this picturesque region of dramatic hills wrapped with vineyards, orchards, hazelnut orchards that boast the finest quality of nuts in the world, medieval fortresses, and charming villages with terracotta rooftops.
 Delight in white truffles and wine tastings at premier winemakers.
 This area also produces most of the rice used throughout Europe and the Piemontesi claim to have taught the Swiss how to process chocolate into a tantalizing experience.
 Meet authentic local people, hard workers, very proud of their land and visit Torino (Turin) the aristocratic first capital of Italy and unexpectedly gorgeous city.
 Come discover the magic of Piedmont for yourself!

-Arrive in the afternoon after an included transfer from Milan Malpensa (MXP), and check-in at your hotel where you will be staying for the duration of your visit in this region.
-Once you have had the time to freshen up, enjoy some time to get acquainted with the small town of Alice Bel Colle followed by an included dinner at a well-known trattoria, considered one of the best casual dining experiences in the area.
+Arrive in the afternoon after an included transfer from Milan Malpensa (MXP), and check-in at your hotel in Turin where you will spend your first days in the region.
+Once you have had the time to freshen up, enjoy some time to get acquainted with the city on an orientation walk with your tour manager and local host.
+This evening your included dinner will be at a well-known ristorante, considered to be one of the best in the city.
 During dinner you can sip on a selection of local wines and get to know your fellow travelers.

 The rest of the day is at your leisure to visit other wonderful sites in the city, including:

 - the Cinema Museum for a peek into Italian motion picture history

 - the Egyptian Museum, considered the second-best collection of Egyptian artifacts in the world (after the Egyptian Museum in Cairo)

 - a stroll along the Po River through the scenic Parco del Valentino